noah8368/Celestial_Object_Classifier/README.md

 #### Model Architecture

-For object detection, [ppog's implementation of YOLOv5-Lite](https://github.com/ppogg/YOLOv5-Lite) is used.
+For object detection, the original [YOLOv5](https://github.com/ultralytics/yolov5) network is used.
+After some experimentation, it was determined that the `YOLOv5m6` architecture provided the best mix of accuracy and speed necessary for deployment on a Raspberry Pi.

+Our model weights (69.7 Mb) may be downloaded [here](https://drive.google.com/file/d/1Gmj9bqpRxm3hojGtDoqTGFhuPsL1Bqjj/view?usp=sharing).